 Three: Consider counter-examples

-Unfortunately, this tendency often causes us to overlook evidence that challenge our most cherished views but that also gives us greater confidence and clarity by deepening our understanding of the world.
+Unfortunately, this tendency often causes us to overlook evidence that challenge our most cherished views.
+But being willing to examine opposing views gives us greater confidence and clarity by deepening our understanding of the world.

 Four: Respect people, even those who believe differently from you.